 John M. Hoffman, MD, is a professor of radiology and neurology and director of nuclear medicine in the Department of Radiology at the University of Utah.
 He is also director of the Center for Quantitative Cancer Imaging at the Huntsman Cancer Institute.
 He holds the Willard Snow Hansen Presidential Endowed Chair in Cancer Research....
 Read More

 Bhasker Rao Koppula MD works with the Nuclear Medicine division of the Radiology department at the University of Utah.
 Dr. Koppula has a special interest in PET/CT and molecular imaging as well as treatment procedures including thyroid treatment and treatment of lymphoma using Bexxar and Zevalin....
 Read More

 Matthew Morgan, MD, MS, is a board-certified radiologist specializing in breast imaging.
 His focus is the early detection of breast cancer through mammography, ultrasound, and MRI in both average and high-risk women.
-Dr. Morgan has extensive experience in advanced imaging technques including 3D mammography (tomosynthesis) and MRI.
-His research i...
+Dr. Morgan has extensive experience in advanced imaging techniques including 3D mammography (tomosynthesis) and MRI.
+Patient comfort...
 Read More